 downtown Oviedo, Winter Springs Town Center, Goldenrod Park.

-East Central Regional Rail Trail - 5.7 miles of this planned 50 mile trail are completed.
+East Central Regional Rail Trail - 8 miles of this planned 50 mile trail are completed.
 Starting in Enterprise on Providence Blvd. and running east to Guide Road in Osteen (the bridge over SR415 is a plus), and along DeBary Avenue to Dirksen Drive to connect to the Spring-to-Spring Trail.
 Ultimately the trail is planned to extend to Edgewater and Titusville and will be part of the Coast-to-Coast Connector.
-Currently, one trailhead at Green Springs Park, a second is under construction (2015) at SR415; the bridge over SR415 is a plus.
+Currently, trailheads at Green Springs Park and at the SR415 bridge.
 See full description here.

 End points: Enterprise (Green